Frameworks

 Concepts are the smaller units of meaning in the WinMedia ecosystem: ideas, primitives, distinctions, and structural mechanisms that can appear inside several frameworks without becoming frameworks themselves.

 Frameworks define larger systems, architectures, protocols, or structured models.
 Concepts define individual ideas, primitives, distinctions, or structural mechanisms that may appear inside frameworks or across several frameworks.
+For the Big Net cluster, a guided pre-release reader path is available.

 Concepts and Frameworks